sunjh22/CNV-simulator/README.md

         ./cnv_simulator.py -o /path/to/store/simulated/data -a prefix_of_sample -i /path/to/a/cnv/list/file -A True -c desired_coverage reference_genome resource/access-excludes.hg38.analysisSet.bed

 Users could specify the number of CNVs to be simulated (-n), minimum (-b), maximum (-B) and lambda (-e) of CNV length, lambda is the parameter of exponential distribution that CNV length follows.
-A reference genome in fasta format is necessary.

 ## Parameters